 A common problem with small enclosed gardens is high temperatures.
 Space Buckets can suffer from these problems, but there are many solutions available for high heat bucketeers.
 A proper lighting configuration and airflow design are essential for solving these issues.

-Lighting Issues The main source of heat in any indoor garden comes from the lighting configuration.
+The main source of heat in any indoor garden comes from the lighting configuration.
 This is the disadvantage of using higher-wattage CFL bulbs: they have their ballast incorporated and inside the bucket.
 Going over 130w of CFL in a 5gal bucket is known to cause heat issues.
 Supersized builds can support a bit more, but as a general rule, between 4 and 6 CFL bulbs is the recommended limit.
 LED lights don't usually present heat issues, but that also depends on the particular installation.
 The most important thing to consider is to keep the heatsinks on the outside of the bucket.
-With UFO lights, this can be achieved just by placing the LED on top of the lid.
+With UFO LED light, this can be achieved as simply as placing the LED on top of the lid.